RoryCrispin/rorycrispin.github.io/site.md

 package manager. ![](./quickstart.png)

 Unlike the competition, choco quickstart makes use of a package manager; so updates to software are easy to manage.
-(Instead of just bundling all the installers into one runnable.)
+(Instead of just bundling all the installers into one runnable)

 <https://github.com/RoryCrispin/Chocolatey-Quickstart>